lucasinveninato/glue-project-cine-pipeline/README.md

 docker compose up airflow-init docker compose up
 ```
+* After environment up, connect to the web server on localhost:8080 and use user: airflow and pass: airflow
 * Create aws credentials and region (example Extra: {us-east-1}) on Admin> Connections with name aws_default

 ### Runs